-The half day tour starts with an easy 35 meter toprope climb.
+The half day tour starts at 8.45 AM with an easy 35 meter toprope climb.
 You are belayed by a guide from above for maximum security.
 This is a nice and gentle climb, guided all the way to the summit.
 On top of the hill you are rewarded with breathtaking views of Kampot’s countryside, the islands in the ocean, the salt fields, Bokor Mountain and on a clear day we see as far as Phu Quoc (Vietnam).

 Up on the mountain starts the first Via Ferrata.
 A Via Ferrata is a steel cable that is attached to the rock which you are clipped onto twice.
 Safely being clipped on, we traverse atop the mountain to the other side.
 While traversing you can take pictures of unforgettable landscapes with your camera, carried by the guides for you.

 The Via Ferrata ends at a big hole atop the mountain which goes 30 meters (100 feet) vertically down inside the caves.
 This is where you do the abseiling.
 There are 2 ways to abseil down.
 One has contact with the rock the whole time so you can jump around while the other abseil happens in thin air, very Zen.
 This is a ride you will never forget!

 CAVING with VIA FERRATA

 When you touch the ground we strap a headlight on your helmet and we go for a big tour through these magnificent caves.
 There are kilometers of passageways inside this mountain.
 Walking and climbing your way through a maze of corridors, you encounter big stalactites, shrines, unique flora and fauna.
 These could be the ideal settings for an Indiana Jones movie.
 Meanwhile the guide tells you about the history of these caves during Khmer Rouge era and when the caves used to be a monastery.
 And … 2 more Via Ferratas lead you safely out of the caves to the top and back again to the heart of the mountain.